 Just as you would weigh quality, fuel efficiency, and personal/household needs when purchasing a new car - the same approach should be applied when purchasing a replacement HVAC system.

 You already know the price of replacing a broken HVAC system isn't going to be minimal, but you also want to ensure the price you pay is fair.
-The only way to do that is to schedule estimates with a few reputable, licensed HVAC contractors in your area.
+The only way to do that is to schedule estimates with a few reputable, licensed HVAC contractors in Richmond and beyond.

 Focus on Lifetime Costs Versus First-Time Costs